-- 8. (a) If the arbitration agreement provides that these Terms are to apply but contains no provision as to the number of arbitrators, the agreement shall be deemed to provide for a tribunal of three arbitrators as in (b) below. - (b) If the tribunal is to consist of three arbitrators: - each party shall appoint one arbitrator not later than 14 days after service of a request in writing by either party to do so; - (ii) the two so appointed may at any time thereafter appoint a third arbitrator so long as they do so before any substantive hearing or forthwith if they cannot agree on any matter relating to the arbitration, and if the two said arbitrators do not appoint a third within 14 days of one calling upon the other to do so, the President shall, on the application of either arbitrator or of a party, appoint the third arbitrator; - (iii) the third arbitrator shall be the chairman unless the parties shall agree otherwise; - (iv) before the third arbitrator has been appointed or if the position has become vacant, the two original arbitrators, if agreed on any matter, shall have the power to make decisions, orders and awards in relation thereto;
+- 8. (a) If the arbitration agreement provides that these Terms are to apply but contains no provision as to the number of arbitrators, the agreement shall be deemed to provide for a tribunal of three arbitrators as in (b) below. - (b) Subject to the terms of the arbitration agreement, if the tribunal is to consist of three arbitrators: - (i) each party shall appoint one arbitrator not later than 14 days after service of a request in writing by either party to do so; - (ii) the two so appointed may at any time thereafter appoint a third arbitrator so long as they do so before any substantive hearing or forthwith if they cannot agree on any matter relating to the arbitration, and if the two said arbitrators do not appoint a third within 14 days of one calling upon the other to do so, the President shall, on the application of either arbitrator or of a party, appoint the third arbitrator; - (iii) the third arbitrator shall be the chairman unless the parties shall agree otherwise; - (iv) before the third arbitrator has been appointed or if the position has become vacant, the two original arbitrators, if agreed on any matter, shall have the power to make decisions, orders and awards in relation thereto;